buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Breath Weapon (Recharge 5-6).*** The dragon uses one of the following breath weapons:

-*Fiery Breath.* The dragon exhales fire in a 60-foot line that is 5 feet wide.
+*Fiery Breath.* The dragon exhales fire in a 60-meter line that is 5 meters wide.
 Each creature in that line must make a DC 26 Reflex Saving Throw, taking 45 (13d6) fire damage on a failed save, or half as much damage on a successful one.

-*Sleep Breath.* The dragon exhales sleep gas in a 60-foot cone.
+*Sleep Breath.* The dragon exhales sleep gas in a 60-meter cone.
 Each creature in that area must succeed on a DC 26 Fortitude Saving Throw or fall unconscious for 10 minutes.
 This effect ends for a creature if the creature takes damage or someone uses an Action to wake it.

 **Additional Actions**

 The dragon can take 3 Additional Actions, choosing from the options below.
 It can use only one Additional Action option at a time and only at the end of another creature' \*\*s turn.
 The dragon regains spent Additional Actions at the start of its turn.

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 10 feet of the dragon must succeed on a DC 26 Reflex Saving Throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
+Each creature within 10 meters of the dragon must succeed on a DC 26 Reflex Saving Throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.

 **Tail Attack.** The dragon makes a tail attack.